-On receiving this type of letter, it is essential to take advice as they raise implications for you and your business that are not immediately obvious.
+On receiving this type of letter, it is essential to take advice as they raise implications for you and your business that are not immediately apparent.

-Trademark infringements are normally resolved using the type of dispute resolution procedure available for other commercial disputes and IP infringements.
+Trademark infringements are normally resolved through negotiation or by using a similar type of dispute resolution procedure as is available for other commercial disputes and IP infringements.

 For further help call us on +44 (0) 20 7700 1414.